XericZephyr/seq2seq-fingerprint/README.md

 1.We right now depend on the tensorflow==1.4.1.<br>
 2.smile is required(for Ubuntu OS, pip install smile).<br>
-3.ZINC is used for testing.
-It's a free database of commercially-available compounds for virtual screening.
+3.ZINC is used for testing, which is a free database of commercially-available compounds for virtual screening.
 You can download ZINC datasets from [http://zinc.docking.org/](http://zinc.docking.org/)

 ## References:
 Zheng Xu, Sheng Wang, Feiyun Zhu, and Junzhou Huang,2017, Seq2seq Fingerprint: An Unsupervised Deep MolecularEmbedding for Drug Discovery,BCB’17, Aug 2017, Boston, Massachusetts USA